Off-duty Chicago cop shot dead while sitting in parked vehicle, another man critically injured

 Chicago, the nation’s third-largest city, has been reeling from widespread homicides and gun crime, becoming the crime capital of the country.

-While the city managed to slightly reduce the number of homicides in 2018 compared to 2017, there were still more killings in the city than Los Angeles and New York City combined.
+Although the city managed to reduce the number of homicides in 2018 compared to the two prior years, more people were killed in the city than in Los Angeles and New York City combined.

 CLICK HERE TO GET THE FOX NEWS APP

-Police in Chicago reported 561 homicides were committed between Jan.
+Chicago police reported 561 homicides were committed between Jan.
 1 and Dec.
-31, 2018.
-That compared to 660 homicides in 2017 and more than 770 in 2016, which marked a 19-year high that put a national spotlight on Chicago’s persistently high rates of gun violence.
+31, 2018, compared to 660 homicides in 2017 and more than 770 in 2016, which marked a 19-year high and put a national spotlight on Chicago’s persistently high rates of gun violence.